sirfuzzalot/textual-inputs/README.md

             of the widget's border.
         password (bool, optional): Defaults to False.
 Hides the text input, replacing it with bullets.
+        syntax (Optional[str]): the name of the language for syntax highlighting.

     Attributes:
         value (str): the value of the text field placeholder (str): The placeholder message.
-        title (str): The displayed title of the widget. has_password (bool): True if the text field masks the input. has_focus (bool): True if the widget is focused. cursor (Tuple[str, Style]): The character used for the cursor and a rich Style object defining its appearance.
+        title (str): The displayed title of the widget. has_password (bool): True if the text field masks the input. syntax (Optional[str]): the name of the language for syntax highlighting. has_focus (bool): True if the widget is focused. cursor (Tuple[str, Style]): The character used for the cursor and a rich Style object defining its appearance.